IBM-Cloud/feedbackapp-ionic-cloudant/README.md

 # Ionic-Cloudant-FeedbackApp
 An Ionic feedback app using Cloudant NoSQL service on IBM Bluemix.
 An esay to deploy mobile app for receiving feedback at Meetups, Events etc.,

+**Ionic** is a complete open-source SDK for hybrid mobile app development.
+Built on top of AngularJS and Apache Cordova, Ionic provides tools and services for developing hybrid mobile apps using Web technologies like CSS, HTML5, and Sass.

-Cloudant is the distributed database as a service (DBaaS) built from the ground up to deliver fast-growing application data to the edge.
+**Cloudant** is the distributed database as a service (DBaaS) built from the ground up to deliver fast-growing application data to the edge.

 The App Runs on iOS and Android and build using **Ionic Version 1.7.13**